SA80: Cadet General Purpose Rifle

 L103A2 Drill Purpose version of the L98A2 Cadet GP Rifle.
 This particular example lacks the front sight post.

 The L98 Cadet General Purpose (GP) Rifle is used for weapons training by the Combined Cadet Force and Community Cadet Forces.
-The L98A2 is identical to the L85A2 rifle save for the absence of fully automatic capability and a plain foresight blade without a tritium insert.
+The L98A2 is based on the L85A2 rifle but lacks fully automatic capability and is fitted with a plain foresight blade without a tritium insert.

-The initial L98A1 version was introduced in 1987 to replace the .303 Lee–Enfield No 4 rifles and .303 Bren guns in the Army Cadet Force, which had not been replaced by the SLR owing to that weapon's weight and recoil being deemed as too much for young cadets.
-The GP Rifle had no such problems, and its suitability for cadet use was emphasised in official documentation.
-It was similar to the L85A1 but lacked the gas components, instead being a manually operated, single-shot weapon, with a cocking handle extension piece mounted on the right side of the weapon for this purpose.
-It was also distinguishable by the absence of a flash eliminator and only being fitted with standard iron sights.
+The initial L98A1 version was introduced in 1987 to replace the .303 Lee–Enfield No. 4 rifles and .303 Bren guns in the Army Cadet Force.
+These weapons had not been replaced by the SLR because its weight and recoil were considered excessive for younger cadets.
+The GP Rifle did not suffer from these limitations, and its suitability for cadet use was emphasised in official documentation.
+It resembled the L85A1 but lacked the gas operating system, instead being a manually operated, single-shot weapon.
+A cocking handle extension was mounted on the right side of the weapon for this purpose.
+It was also distinguishable by the absence of a flash eliminator and the use of standard iron sights.

-In 2018 a number of cadet weapons were stolen, and some later recovered after a theft in the North of England.
-This led to a review of the rules around the cadet forces use and storage of such weapons.
+In 2018, a number of cadet weapons were stolen, with some later recovered following a theft in northern England.
+This led to a review of rules governing the use and storage of weapons by cadet forces.

+In 2009, following the beginning of the H&K A2 Programme, cadet forces began phasing in the newest L98A2.
+An example of a change that was introduced with the programme is the addition of a semi-automatic only trigger mechanism.

 L402A1 0.22 Small Bore Rifle

-A .22 Rimfire calibre based on the L85A2 was developed by Heckler & Koch in 2021.
-This rifle's operation is simple blow-back with both its mechanism and magazine similar to that of the L41A1 ‘Kit Conversion’.
+A .22 rimfire calibre rifle based on the L85A2 was developed by Heckler & Koch in 2021.
+The weapon uses simple blowback operation, with its mechanism and magazine based on those of the L41A1 "Kit Conversion".

+EIW97

+An experimental testbed variant using electrically actuated ammunition and powered by two AA batteries was developed by the Royal Ordnance project team during the 1990s as a possible future replacement for the SA80.
+It used a simple capacitor discharge system contained within a CBRN/EMP-resistant section inside the receiver.
+A microprocessor transmitting RS-232 signals was used to programme the weapon with a selected burst length across three selector positions.
+This allowed a rate of fire of 300–400 rounds per minute, which was considered more controllable for soldiers, while also offering potential advantages such as keeping more rounds from the magazine on target, reducing stray bullets and lowering the likelihood of barrel overheating and cook-off.